PavanPapiReddy22/AI-agent-for-webpage-creation/Readme.md

 3. **Fetch current file content**: The system fetches the current content of the file(s) to be modified (e.g., `index.html`, `style.css`).

-4. **Modification is applied**: The modification request is appended to the file content, and the updated content is sent to OpenAI for processing.
+4. **Modification is applied**: The modification request is appended to the file content, user prompt is also appended to the file content, and the updated content is sent to OpenAI for processing.

 5. **File is updated**: The modified file is updated with the new content and stored in the appropriate project folder.